Orange Walk Town: Climate

 The climate in Orange Walk is generally dry and relatively warm compared with other regions.
 Rainstorms are usually brief when they do occur.

 Ethnic and Racial Demographics

-The region is highly populated by Indigenous Latino, Yucatec Mayas, Kriols, Mennonites, Chinese, Taiwanese, Indians, and other people from Central America.
+The region is highly populated by Mestizo, Yucatec Maya, Kriols, Mennonites, Chinese, Taiwanese, Indians, and other people from Central America.
 Approximately 78% of the population identifies as Indigenous Latino (Indigenous), 11.1% identify as Mennonite, Maya make up 1.7% of the populace, Garifuna 0.8%, East Indian 0.7%, Creole 7.2%, White 0.3%, and Asian 0.8%.
 As a whole, Orange Walk is the least ethnically diverse city in Belize, with a mainly Hispanic population.

 Religion

 Religion is important to most in Orange Walk, to some more than others.

 There is a large Catholic presence, although many Evangelicals can also be found preaching in the streets and proselytizing.
 There are many churches and ministries in Orange Walk.
 About 65% of Orange Walk residents are Roman Catholic, Protestants make up 22%, Jehovah's Witnesses 2%, and Hindu, Buddhist, Islam, Mormons, and Salvation Army make up about 1% each.

 There are about fifty registered churches in the Orange Walk region.
 The following are some of the ministries and churches located in the greater Orange Walk area: